 300: July 4, 2008

 STL vs. CHC, off Bob Howry

 It was a familiar sight for Cardinals fans when Pujols took Howry deep for his 300th home run, as Pujols hit a total of 59 dingers against Cubs pitchers, the second-most he hit against a single team.
 The Astros, who Pujols played against the most in his career by about 100 games, sits atop the list, as he hit 62 against Houston.

 200: Sept.
 30, 2005

 With his 45th homer of the year, Pujols reached the 200-homer mark in grand style, swatting his fourth career grand slam and his first since 2002.
 In all, Pujols hit 16 grand slams, which ranks tied for eighth all time.

 100: July 20, 2003

 STL at LAD, off Paul Quantrill

 The first milestone homer of Pujols’ career came against a team he would briefly join in 2021.
 With the Dodgers, Pujols hit 12 home runs in 85 games and made the playoffs for the first time in seven years, hitting .294 across nine postseason games.

 In what was the first of many, many homers, Pujols took one deep to left in his fourth career game.
-Little did we know at the time that Reynoso would be the first of over 450 pitchers that Pujols would leave the yard against.
+Little did we know at the time that Reynoso would be the first of 458 pitchers whom Pujols would leave the yard against.